Supakornn/pruna/docs/contributions/adding_algorithm.rst

 The key distinction is whether the modifications persist when saving.
 For instance, “step caching cacher” attaches a helper that is discarded by ``diffusers`` upon saving, so the model can be saved and reloaded normally before reapplying the function.
 In contrast, compilation is irreversible—once compiled, a model cannot be saved in its compiled form, so we must save it beforehand and reapply compilation after loading.

 If neither approach works, we must introduce a new saving function or use ``SAVE_FUNCTIONS.pickled``.
-We implement a new saving function following the existing saving-function pattern as well as introducting a matching loading function.
+We implement a new saving function following the existing saving-function pattern as well as introducing a matching loading function.
 Otherwise, we can resort to saving the model in pickled format, but be aware that pickled models pose security risks and are generally not trusted by the community.